vim-advent-calendar/vimways.org/content/2019/personal-notetaking-in-vim/index.md

 - cool things
   - cool things that seem cool at the time but are never used afterwards
   - cool things that are slightly offtopic for this article
+  - syncing? nextcloud + git. mobile? nextcloud and symlinks
 - future
   - wishlist for features, bindings, etc.

+## Context

+Out of a computer based personal knowledge management system, I needed:

+- a diary or journal to record events
+- notes system for anything I wanted to track or remember in the future
+- task management so I don't forget things to do

+This is going to cover "notetaking" as a broad topic.
+Perhaps a better title would be "personal knowledge management".

+## Brief history

+A long time ago, I rarely took notes.
+I forgot many things.
+I realized maybe I should start taking notes.
+I was terrible at first, but over the years I've been gradually researching note taking and optimizing my processes.
+I haven't yet settled on a certain system, but have taken inspiration from several defined systems over the years.

+### Timeline

+So a brief progression would look something like this:

+- bad notetaking: adhoc and rare
+- some notetaking experimenting with various software (long time ago; can't remember details)
+- [Simplenote][simplenote]: official client on mobile plus [sncli][sncli] for desktop (editing files in Vim)
+- [Standardnote][standardnote]
+- others?
+- Vimwiki with Vimwiki syntax
+- Vimwiki with markdown + [Gollum][gollum] for viewing wiki on mobile
+- Vimwiki with Vimwiki syntax
+- experimenting with other Vim wiki plugins
+- rolled own Vim configuration to manage what I have now
+- continue tweaking configuration and writing scripts around it

+So basically, there were the dark ages before I discovered Vim was perfect for notetaking, then the playing with large Vim plugins, and finally rolling my own.

+### Create + Consume in Vim

+It should be noted that I was using Vim as my main editor long before I switched to using Vim to take notes.
+The reason why is that for a time I knew I wanted to create and edit notes using Vim, but I wanted to be able to read those notes in other ways, such as rich text from rendered markdown (Simplenote), or a wiki that was navigable in a browser.
+The times I used Vim to edit was frustrating, because I needed to fit with a workflow that required rebuilding a wiki after editing, or opening one file at a time for something like Simplenote.

+Finally, I realized that I didn't actually need to read rich text or navigate hyperlinks with a mouse in a browser.
+I could create *and consume* in Vim!
+Granted, it's not as pretty for viewing sometimes, but now creating, editing, searching, and reading notes are all the same thing.
+Efficiency.

+## Current system

+My current system is a directory tree full of markdown files, with a supporting framework of scripts and Vim config.
+They roughly function as an interconnected whole, and have various roles including:

+- small time-stamped file, Zettelkasten style, for a scoped note like a tip or code snippet
+- some files serving as a central place for linking these small note files
+- file containing a list of some sort, updated regularly, like shopping lists, various logs, etc.
+- "inbox" files to dump things to be sorted later
+- diary

+I also use [Taskwarrior][taskwarrior] for task management.
+Though I use this as a standalone tool most of the time, I will discuss it here because it links closely with my notetaking and at one time I used Vim plugins to link it more closely.

+## TODO

 ---